 |Materials and Methods||Keep it brief.
 Only include information that is necessary to interpret the figure.
 The description might include details like the treatments and conditions applied or the models used.
 It should contain enough detail so the reader does not have to search the methods section for additional information.
 Confirm whether the journal wants you to include or exclude from legends, the details regarding the methods and materials used.
 Use past tense for verbs when discussing completed experiments.|

 |Results||Summarize the conclusion in one sentence.
 If you use a declarative title, consider whether you should restate the results in the body of the legend.
 Include sample size, p-values, and the number of replicates, if applicable.
 Use past tense for verbs.|

 |Definitions||In the figure (not the legend), define any symbols, abbreviations, colors, lines, scales, error bars, etc. Also, label any other aspect of your figure that might not be readily understood.
 Avoid naming conventions that are only used by your organization.
 Instead, use intuitive or standard names that outsiders can understand.|

 If you keep the above tips in mind as you draft legends for your figures and consult your target journal’s specific guidelines, you’ll be well on your way to improving your quality of writing and may also increase your chances of acceptance.
 And to help ensure that your manuscript is accepted in your target journal, try Wordvice’s proofreading services, including paper editing and manuscript editing services to enhance your academic writing.
-A free certificate of editing is included after revision is completed.
+A free certificate of editing is included after the revision is completed.